A common question parents have is whether speech therapy is better done at home or in the clinic?

 Myth 2: “I don’t have space for you to work with my child.”
 The Reality: All we need is the floor of any room in your home.
 Our therapists have built castles in the kitchen, completed puzzles on the living room table, and crashed race cars in the backyard.

 Myth 3: “I have another child who will interrupt the session.”
 The Reality: Often, a parent can take care of occupying siblings while the child is in the session.
 But sometimes and older or younger sibling wants to see what's going on.
 The reality is that siblings are a part of the home environment, so therapists will always learn to manage the interruption within the context of the session.
+If you are wondering if speech therapy at home would work for your family, schedule a free consultation with one of our speech therapists here.

 At Better Speech we know you deserve speech therapy that works.